thecartercenter/nemo-docs/content/users/users.rst

 To create new users:

 1. Determine whether to work in Admin Mode or Mission Mode.
-2. Navigate to the users page by clicking the :guilabel:`Users` menu on the main menu.
+2. Navigate to the users page by clicking :guilabel:`Users` on the main menu.
 3. Click :guilabel:`Create User`.

    |New-user|

-4. Enter the new user informations on the **Create User** page.
+4. Enter the new user's information.

 .. note::
   User’s phone number must include country code.